AxisCommunications/acap-documentation/docs/develop/manifest-schemas/schema-field-descriptions-v1.6.0.md

 All fields that are not marked as **Required** are optional

+- **$schema** `string`

+  URI of the manifest schema for validation

 - **schemaVersion** `string` **Required**

-  Specifies the application manifest schema version using two dot-separated integer numbers, which follow the semantic versioning rules for MAJOR and MINOR version numbers.
+  Specifies the application manifest schema version using three dot-separated integer numbers, which follow the semantic versioning rules for MAJOR, MINOR and PATCH version numbers.

 - **resources** `object`